 Controlled finishing system allows pad speed control for slower startup and this way minimizing gouging.
 This feature is great when sanding between coats as it allows you to have more control and there will less chance to oversand.

 This is one of the most important features when comes to sanders as having a proper system in place will reduce fatigue and will allow you to work for longer periods of time.

 As with nearly any power sander, the dust bag does a fairly good job.
 Dust collection with a relatively empty bag is good but not excellent.
 The trails of dust can be left on a workpiece while you working.

 Porter-Cable 382 5-inch Random Orbit Sander is a good value for money.
-It’s sturdy, well balanced and easy on hands.
+It’s sturdy, well balanced, and easy on the hands.
 It has a durable plastic shell but with no rubber grip.
 It’s excellent for finishing sanding, sanding off paint, and stain.